"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-Over the last several days, Arkansas has made national headlines for passing anti-transgender legislation that Chase Strangio, deputy director for transgender justice at the American Civil Liberties Union (ACLU) LGBT & HIV Project, described to NBC News as “the most extreme anti-trans law to ever pass through a state legislature.”
+Over the last several months, many states like Arkansas have made national headlines for passing anti-transgender legislation that Chase Strangio, deputy director for transgender justice at the American Civil Liberties Union (ACLU) LGBT & HIV Project, described to NBC News as “the most extreme anti-trans law to ever pass through a state legislature.”

-In the cycling community, these discriminatory laws have caused some riders to call for a boycott of the state, which would include a Cyclocross World Cup event in October and the 2022 Cyclocross World Championships, both set to take place in Fayetteville.
-Here, transgender cyclocross legend Molly Cameron shares her thoughts on a potential boycott and how the cycling community can move toward true inclusivity.
+In the cycling community, these discriminatory laws caused some riders to call for a boycott of the state and the events held within it, including the Cyclocross World Cup event in October and the 2022 Cyclocross World Championships.
+In this story from 2021, transgender cyclocross legend Molly Cameron shares her thoughts on how the cycling community can move toward true inclusivity.

 I’m the type of person who thinks it is important to accept that people can have different views and hold different opinions.
 But when it comes to hate and oppression, I do not accept that.